 Common Cold Diagnosis

-But the Centers for Disease Control and Prevention (CDC) recommend making an appointment with your doctor if cold symptoms linger or worsen beyond 10 days, if you or your child have a fever over 100.4 F, or if over-the-counter medicines are not helping with symptoms.
+But they recommend to schedule an appointment with your doctor, if cold symptoms persist or worsen more than 10 days.
+Also, if you or your child have a fever of more than 100.4 °F, or if over-the-counter medications do not produce any improvement.

 Sometimes, the common cold may develop into more serious complications, such as bronchitis or pneumonia.
 Ear infections are a common complication in children.